Kavitha’s Story:

 Here are five concrete ways in which the family members, church authorities, members of religious orders and other people of good will can care for those affected and infected by this grave sickness.

-to a realistic understanding of this sickness,
+people to a realistic understanding of this sickness,

 helping them to get rid of all those unwanted and unnecessary pseudo trappings that surround/around it, especially associating it with demonic possession and the like.
 A good and sustained awareness on AIDS is still something needed at all levels.
-There are still people in this era who think that such sicknesses are a curse from God.2
+There are still people in this era who think that such sicknesses are a curse from God. - The prevalence of HIV/AIDS offers us an opportunity to overcome our differences, based on region, religion, culture and politics and to work together on a response that will turn the surge and curse of this pandemic.
+We are all equals in front of this sickness!
+Since religious leaders shape people’s

-• Although there are a number of agents, groups and organizations providing care to persons living with HIV/AIDS, the care by the family is unique and indispensable, because it is often family members that individuals with HIV/AIDS turn to for help and support.
-Therefore, the family members must accept them unconditionally and provide them holistic care.4
+feelings and vision, their involvement and participation in HIV and AIDS prevention and care programmes becomes absolutely essential.
+They could provide the much needed social support and counselling. - Although there are a number of agents, groups and organizations providing care to persons living with HIV/AIDS, the care by the family is unique and indispensable, because it is often family members that individuals with HIV/AIDS turn to for help and support.
+Therefore, the family members must accept them unconditionally and provide them holistic care.

-• As a community of faith we need to take the unusual step of setting up a working group that scales up action against the spread of HIV/AIDS and also renders caring services to those living with HIV/AIDS.
-We need to treat them with respect and dignity and accept them whole-heartedly like any other persons living with any other disease, expressing our greater social support and emotional health.5
+- As a community of faith we need to take the unusual step of setting up a working group that scales up action against the spread of HIV/AIDS and also renders caring services to those living with HIV/AIDS.
+We need to treat them with respect and dignity and accept them whole-heartedly like any other persons living with any other disease, expressing our greater social support and emotional health.

-• Finally, we need to join hands with the people of various religious organizations and communities of faith in providing refuge, care and support for people living with HIV/AIDS and those suffering from stigma and discrimination, hatred and rejection, loneliness and indifference in society.
+- Finally, we need to join hands with the people of various religious organizations and communities of faith in providing refuge, care and support for people living with HIV/AIDS and those suffering from stigma and discrimination, hatred and rejection, loneliness and indifference in society.
 In order to overcome HIV, we need also to address the underlying social determinants, such as poverty, women’s oppression and gender inequity.

 Given the intense emotional and social impact of AIDS, the sufferers need more than medicine and food, they need loving support, understanding and helps to tap their inner, spiritual resources.